Date: first half 16th century

 Credit Line: Gift of Henry G. Marquand, 1894

-This bottle would have been used to cool wine in a larger container of water and, although few have survived, was presumably quite a commonly seen form at one time.
+This bottle, possibly a version of the hanging leather pilgrim flask used during journeys, would have been used to cool wine in a larger container of water and, although few have survived, was presumably quite a commonly seen form at one time.
 The arms within a shield on the side are those of Enrique of Aragon-Segorbe, lord of Paterna, or of his son Alfonso, who succeeded him as lord of Paterna in 1516.